srobo/docs/kit/index.md

  * [Ruggeduino (including two screw shields)](/docs/kit/ruggeduino)
  * [Servo Board](/docs/kit/servo_board)

-The Tablet and WiFi
+The WiFi
 -------------------

 The kit can be controlled over [WiFi](/docs/kit/wifi).
-You can use either your own device or the tablet provided.
+You can use any device to connect to the WiFi.

 Ancillary Parts
 ---------------